June 1, 2014.

 If you shouldn't immediately start with an SOA, then how do you move over to an SOA?
 The answer is "slowly and with great care."
 You'll either be moving over during a full rewrite--in which case, good luck!--or you'll be incrementally transitioning from your existing monolithic architecture.

-Especially if you're running a successful, growing company that requires splitting time between building out new features and infrastructure investment, then incremental migration is a very likely strategy.
+If you're running a successful, growing company that requires splitting time between building out new features and infrastructure investment, then incremental migration is a likely strategy.

 Start by adding simple and uncontroversial services, like a user identity and authentication service, and roll each service out to all your applications before adding another.
 Then add another, and another until you've reached the desired consistency.
 (Which might only be a couple of services early on.
 Don't be afraid to go slowly.)